geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Are you going to rewrite multi with this later?

 ##### **Geohot** [[00:07:16](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=436)]
 Yeah.
 Yeah, I think so.
 I've been thinking about this.
 So I already have the color picked out.
-I want it to be, like, a really nice...
+I want it to be, like, a really nice..
 Like, aquamarine.
 You know, think of it.
 Because there shouldn't be anything special about multi, right?
 If you want something to run on the 6 GPUs, you should just have, like, a 6 in the shape.

 ##### **Chenyu** [[00:07:36](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=456)]
 Yep, yep, yep.

 ##### **Geohot** [[00:07:39](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=459)]
 Yeah, so we'll get there.
-I think I'm also going to remove...
+I think I'm also going to remove..
 I mean, it's already kind of been done.
 But I'm going to remove the restriction on axes being in a certain order.
 Like, upcasts being in a certain place.
 Locals being in a certain place.
-We should be able to just put them...
+We should be able to just put them..
 Next to the axes that created them.

 ##### **Geohot** [[00:08:04](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=484)]
 Sure.